-We care about the beers we make, and for our Head Brewer Dr Mike Cowbourne, it's a never ending passion to create the perfect pint of Okell's.
+We care about the beers we make, and for our Consultant Brewer Dr Mike Cowbourne, it's a never ending passion to create the perfect pint of Okell's.

 Making the perfect pint from only 4 ingredients is a special skill handed down by generations of Master Brewers and having one of the very few Doctors of Biochemistry working as our head brewer, has a real influence on the complexity and taste of our beer recipes.

 Continuing our tradition of innovation, Okell's has the only wide gap plate and frame heat exchanger for heating the wort in the Copper in the British Isles.